hyperknot/openfreemap/README.md

 #### 5.

-This repo is not something which has to be **constantly updated**, improved, version-bumped.
-The dream, the ultimate success of this repo is when there are no commits, yet everything works: the map tiles are automatically generated, HTTP servers are automatically updated and load balancing takes care of failing servers.
+This repo is not something which has to be constantly updated, improved, version-bumped.
+The dream, the ultimate success of this repo is when there are **no commits, yet everything works**: the map tiles are automatically generated, HTTP servers are automatically updated and load balancing takes care of failing servers.

 ## Structure